MicrosoftDocs/architecture-center/docs/reference-architectures/aws/aws-azure-security.md

 ### Microsoft Cloud App Security

-MCAS is a *Cloud Access Security Broker (CASB)* platform with capabilities for *Cloud Security Posture Management (CSPM)*.
-MCAS can connect to multiple cloud services and applications to collect security logs, monitor user behavior, and implement restrictions that the platform itself doesn't offer.

 When several users or roles can make administrative changes, there may be some drift away from the intended security architecture and baseline standards.
 Standards can also change over time.
 Security practitioners must constantly and consistently detect new risks, evaluate mitigation options, and update security architecture to prevent potential breaches.
 Security management across multiple public cloud and private infrastructure environments can become burdensome.

+MCAS is a *Cloud Access Security Broker (CASB)* platform with capabilities for *Cloud Security Posture Management (CSPM)*.
+MCAS can connect to multiple cloud services and applications to collect security logs, monitor user behavior, and implement restrictions that the platforms themselves don't offer.

 MCAS provides several capabilities that can integrate with AWS for immediate benefits:

 - The MCAS app connector uses several AWS APIs to search for configuration issues and threats on the AWS platform, including *user behavior analytics (UBA)*.
 - *AWS Access Controls* can enforce sign-in restrictions based on application, device, IP address, location, registered ISP, and specific user attributes.
-- *Session Controls for AWS* block potential malware upload or download based on Microsoft Threat Intelligence or real-time content inspection.
+- *Session Controls for AWS* block potential malware uploads or downloads based on Microsoft Threat Intelligence or real-time content inspection.
 Session controls can also use real-time content inspection and sensitive data detection to impose *data loss prevention (DLP)* rules that prevent cut, copy, paste, or print operations.

 MCAS is available standalone, or as part of Microsoft Enterprise Mobility + Security E5, which includes Azure AD Premium P2.
 For more pricing and licensing information, see [Enterprise Mobility + Security pricing options](https://www.microsoft.com/microsoft-365/enterprise-mobility-security/compare-plans-and-pricing).